Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

-\paragraph*{Step \ref{item:qstep_2}: Contribution from reinitialization by finite Laudauer erasure.} In our framework, the computation is realized by a thermodynamic cycle on the computer's memory as explained in Fig.~\ref{fig:thermo_diagram}, and thus, the qubits in the computer have to be reinitialized by the end of the computation as shown by the part $\mathcal{E}$ of the circuit in Fig.~\ref{fig:generic_algo}.
+\paragraph*{Step \ref{item:qstep_2}: Contribution from reinitialization by finite Laudauer erasure.} To close the thermodynamic cycle on the computer's memory, the qubits in the computer are reinitialized by the end of the computation as shown by the part $\mathcal{E}$ of the circuit in Fig.~\ref{fig:generic_algo}.
 The research field of algorithmic cooling~\cite{Park2016,Alhambra2019,Serafini2020,Soldati2021} studies algorithms that cool down a mixed state of qubits in a quantum computer into a pure state to reset the qubits' state, but these results do not straightforwardly apply to our framework due to the difference in settings from ours.
-Protocols for Landauer erasure~\cite{Landauer1961} can be used for the reinitialization in our framework, but the existing asymptotic results~\cite{Reeb2014,Taranto2021,Rolandi2022} on the required cost of the Landauer-erasure protocols are insufficient for our analysis of finite work cost.
-In particular, a missing piece so far has been a quantitative upper bound of the finite computational resources (e.g., the number of qubits and the time steps) required for transforming the given mixed state to a specific target state $\varepsilon$-close to a pure state.
+Protocols for Landauer erasure~\cite{Landauer1961} can be used for the reinitialization in our framework.
+Existing results on Laudauer erasure use either a sequence of unitary operations as in Refs.~\cite{Reeb2014,Taranto2021} or finite-time relaxation~\cite{Proesmans2020,VanVu2022,Rolandi2022}, but these works mostly provide lower bounds of the heat dissipation.
+Reference~\cite{Reeb2014} also provides an upper bound of heat dissipation, but the protocol to achieve this upper bound requires an infinite number of steps.
+By contrast, what we need is an achievable upper bound of the energy consumption for erasing a given mixed state to a pure state up to finite precision $\varepsilon$ within a finite number of steps.
+To obtain such a bound, we work on protocols using a sequence of unitary operations as in Ref.~\cite{Reeb2014} (also called a collision model~\cite{Taranto2024}), which are more suitable to obtain a finite bound of steps than those using finite-time relaxation.